andfaulkner/gulp-display-help/README.md

     var displayHelp = require('gulp-display-help');

     gulp.task('help', gulp.tasks, displayHelp(
-      // For the below items, each key corresponds to a gulp task, and each value is the definition
+      // For the below items, each key corresponds to a gulp task, & each value is its
-      // appearing beside it in the gulp --help output text.
-However, gulp tasks not defined still
+      // definition in the gulp help output text. gulp tasks not defined stil appear in
-      // appear in the gulp help output (unless excluded -  see below), but without a definition.
+      // the gulp help output (unless excluded -  see below), but without a definition.
       {
         default: '1) a) compiles app: converts NodeJS --> JS & concats it' +
                  'all libs into a single js file; b) compiles SCSS --> CSS;' +